mhmdcs/octonyah-cms/README.md

 - Strong ecosystem and community support
 - Built-in support for Swagger, validation, and testing

-### 2. SQLite Database
+### 2. PostgreSQL Database
-**Decision**: Use SQLite instead of PostgreSQL or MySQL.
+**Decision**: Use PostgreSQL as the relational database.

 **Reasoning**:
-- Simple setup - no separate database server required
+- Production-ready relational database with strong reliability guarantees
-- File-based, easy to backup and version control
+- Works seamlessly with TypeORM and NestJS ecosystem
-- Sufficient for the project scope (job interview project)
+- Easy to run locally via Docker while matching production topology
-- Can easily migrate to PostgreSQL in production
+- Supports advanced features (JSONB, full-text search, native enums) for future growth
-- TypeORM supports multiple databases, making migration straightforward
+- Clear migration path to managed cloud databases

-**Trade-off**: SQLite doesn't support some advanced features (like native ENUM types), but we worked around this by using VARCHAR with validation.
+**Trade-off**: Requires running a separate service (Docker/container or managed instance), but the extra setup cost is worth the scalability and feature set.

 ### 3. Modular Architecture
 **Decision**: Separate CMS and Discovery into distinct modules.